bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 # Baselines

-## 1.Huang et al.
+## Huang et al.
-We implement a simple version of [Temporally Coherent Video Harmonization Using Adversarial Networks](https://arxiv.org/pdf/1809.01372.pdf) using issam as backbone.
+We implement a simple version of [Temporally Coherent Video Harmonization Using Adversarial Networks](https://arxiv.org/pdf/1809.01372.pdf) using iSSAM as backbone.
 You can train it by:
 ```bash
 python3  scripts/evaluate_model.py --gpu=0 --dataset_path <Your path to HYouTube> --val_list ./all_frames.txt --backbone_type <Your backbone type> --backbone <Your backbone model> --previous_num 8 --future_num 8 --write_lut_output <directory to store lut output> --write_lut_map <directory to store lut map>
 cd ..